anshul045010/TaylorSwift-AI-OpenWebUI/README.md

 + Navigate to Chat Interface or API Playground.
 + Select the uploaded model from the dropdown.
-+ Start chatting with your AI model!
++ Start chatting with your AI model.

 ## System Prompt
 ```